TOSEEB/Fitness_App/README.md

 Fitness App
 This is a fitness App people can use it for workout .
-Anyone can use it in day to day life. contain exercises for diff body parts.
+Anyone can use it in day to day life. contain exercises for different body parts.